This tutorial will demonstrate how to create a simple, single-function module using ModuleForge, with 1 pester test, and deploy via Github workflows.

 BeforeAll{

-#Load This File
+#Load The Function File

 . $PSCommandPath.Replace('.Tests.ps1','.ps1')